robak86/hardwired/README.md

 cnt.checkoutScope({ overrides: [set(def, 1)] }).use(def); // 100 because of globalOverrides
 ```

-## Implicit Definition
+## unbound Definition

-Implicit definitions act as placeholders for values provided at runtime, useful for dynamic configurations
+unbound definitions act as placeholders for values provided at runtime, useful for dynamic configurations
 or objects that are not available at compile time.

 ```typescript